meteatamel/knative-tutorial/docs/scheduledeventing.md

 kubectl apply -f source-broker.yaml
 ```

-You can need to create a [trigger.yaml](../eventing/ping/trigger.yaml]r to listen for events.
+You need to create a [trigger.yaml](../eventing/ping/trigger.yaml) to listen for events.

 Notice that we're filtering on Ping events.